-Sedentary behavior is associated with increased anxiety, according to a new study published this month in BMC Public Health.
-Researchers found that low-energy activities that involve sitting down, such as watching TV, using the computer, riding the bus and playing video games increased the risk of anxiety.
+Sedentary behavior is associated with increased anxiety, according to a new study published this month in

 The longer participants spent sitting, the more anxious they felt, regardless of achieving sufficient physical activity throughout the day.